jonathanprogram2/obel/README.md

 ## 🧠 Inspiration

-Obel was inspired by the need for cleaner, more visual tools in the crypto space.
-It aims to empower users with insight—not just data—through AI-powered coin research, elegant UI, and futuristic branding built around the symbolism of obelisks and pyramids: permanence, power, and clarity.
+Obel was born from a desire to bring clarity, strategy, and design-forward thinking to long-term stock investing.
+Inspired by platforms like M1 Finance and Morningstar, it reimagines portfolio management through a more immersive and visually compelling experience.
+The name "Obel" draws from the symbolism of obelisks—representing strength, clarity, and permanence—mirroring the platform’s mission to help investors build lasting wealth with confidence and insight.

 ---